 Segmenting society by age is as problematic as breaking it down by race, gender or income.
 But the concept of a generation is something that everyone can feel connected to - through family and peers but also something that everyone has an opinion on- whether they challenge or embrace the accepted definitions (and of course there is much to challenge).
 Generational analysis too often is about segmenting stereotypes rather than what it should be, understanding how we are all a product of our time.

 I started my professional life as an academic, writing and teaching on the political upheavals of the 1980s, wanting to understand a period that shaped my childhood and the lives of my parents.
 I received my PhD from the University of Warwick and in 2015 published my first book, God and Mrs Thatcher; the Battle for Britain’s Soul - which explored the social, economic and political upheaval of late-twentieth-century Britain.
-My third book, Inheritocracy: It’s Time to Talk about the Bank of Mum and Dad is out in September 2024.
+My third book, Inheritocracy: It’s Time to Talk about the Bank of Mum and Dad was published in September 2024 and became a Top Ten Sunday Times’ Bestseller.

 As a lecturer, I taught the history of capitalism to Chinese millennials at the University of Renmin, Beijing, and the history of social democracy to British millennials at King’s College London.
 I also set up GradTrain, now one of the leading companies helping graduate training in the UK and am also a visiting lecturer at King's College London.